 RoboBee: Controlled flight of a robotic insect from the Wyss Institute and Harvard University.
 Smart sensors and control electronics that mimic the eyes and antennae of a bee, and can sense and respond dynamically to the environment.

 How bees see

 Nobel prizewinner Karl von Frisch was one of the first to investigate the sensory perceptions of bees, publishing his first work on the subject in 1927.
-They use many different sensory inputs to find food and navigate, by the sun, by the polarization of light from the sky, and by the earth’s magnetic field.
+Bees use many sensory inputs to find food and navigate, by the sun, by the polarization of light from the sky, and by the earth’s magnetic field.
 Bees see in color, and use some of this information to help find food and their way home.
 Later research, published in 1976, found that like humans, bees have receptors in their eyes that can detect three different colors.
 But instead of a red-green-blue, they instead are sensitive to green-blue-UV.
 The three receptors contain pigments which have maximal absorbance at wavelengths of 350 nm, 440 nm, and 540 nm.
-Researchers also found that most cells had secondary sensitivities that corresponded to wavelength regions at which the other two receptor types were maximally active.
-He used spectral efficiency experiments to suggest that these secondary sensitivities result from electric coupling between the receptors.
+Researchers also found that most cells had secondary sensitivities that correspond to wavelength regions at which the other two receptor types were maximally active.
+He used spectral efficiency experiments to suggest these secondary sensitivities result from electric coupling between the receptors.